GwangjoGong/nomflix/README.md

 # Nomflix

 Learning React and ES6 by building a Movie Discovery App.

+ ✨Graduated with honor✨

 Demo : https://dwc05101-nomflix.netlify.app/